- Active Directory (UMROOT)

 - Cosign at U-M

-Cosign is used to provide access to protected web resources at U-M. ITS is exploring how the university can begin moving away from use of cosign authentication and toward more modern, flexible, supportable alternatives, such as Shibboleth.
+Cosign is used to provide access to protected web resources at U-M. ITS is moving away from use of cosign authentication and toward more modern, flexible, supportable alternatives, such as Shibboleth.

 - Kerberos at U-M